vavikk/gran/README.md

-# A MEAN Stack Bolierplate, Starter Kit with Grunt and Jasmine
+# A MEAN Stack Bolierplate
+## Starter Kit with Grunt and Jasmine

 Run: